Statistical Significance of Clustering using Soft Thresholding: Methodology

 \subsection{Likelihood Interpretation of the SigClust Method: Hard Thresholding}

-Now we first show that the solution (\ref{hard}) can also be obtained based on a more general likelihood consideration, which gives the method by \cite{liu:sigclust} a new interpretation..
+Now we first show that the solution (\ref{hard}) can also be obtained based on a more general likelihood consideration, which gives the SigClust method of \cite{liu:sigclust} a new interpretation.
 In factor models, the covariance matrix can be written as

 for some low rank positive semi-definite matrix $\Sigma_0$.
-Denote
+Denote the precision matrix

-for some positive semi-definite matrix $W_0$, with rank$(\Sigma_0)$=rank$(W_0)$.
+for some positive semi-definite matrix $W_0$ with rank$(\Sigma_0)$=rank$(W_0)$.

 To estimate $\Sigma$, we minimize the negative log-likelihood to yield the following semi-definite program